Volunteering and voluntourism: passion or business?

-My volunteering experiences have always been with organizations I either personally knew or had good connections with.
-They were NGOs, missionaries or even simple groups of friends that had won my trust.
+My volunteering experiences had always been with organisations I either personally knew or had good connections with.
+They were NGOs, missionaries or even simply friends that had won my trust.

 Volunteering or voluntourism?